 Laser energy acts as an antibacterial agent by producing high temperatures, effectively eliminating microorganisms.

-As a result of all of the above, laser surgery provides the benefit your clients will appreciate the most: a quicker recovery for their pet.
+As a result of all of the above, laser surgery provides a quicker and more comfortable recovery for your pet.

-Laser technology, with its medical use dating back to the early 1960′s, reduces trauma to your pet, shortens recovery, and often decreases the length of hospital stays for your loved ones.
+Laser technology, with its medical use dating back to the early 1960’s, reduces trauma to your pet, shortens recovery time, and often decreases the length of hospital stays for your loved ones.
 Your Veterinarian is amongst the Top 20% of hospitals nationwide offering laser surgery.

 Laser is an acronym for Light Amplification by the Stimulated Emission of Radiation.
 A laser is a device that generates an intense beam of coherent light that can cut, seal or vaporize tissue.